Shu-Tanaka-Group/bit-width-reduced-Ising-model/README.md

 # Dataset of Square Lattice Systems

-This repository contains the dataset used in "Dynamical process of a bit-width reduced Ising model with simulated annealing".
+This repository contains the dataset used in the paper "Dynamical process of a bit-width reduced Ising model with simulated annealing".

 ## Dataset Structure